The Ultimate Guide to Driving in the UK

 Things to Keep in Mind for Temporary Residents:

-• If your visa is for longer than 12 months, plan to exchange your license or take the UK driving test.
+• If your visa is for longer than 12 months, plan to exchange your licence or take the UK driving test.

 • You’ll also need to ensure your car insurance is valid and covers driving in the UK.

-• If your foreign license is not in English, an International Driving Permit (IDP) may be necessary.
+• If your foreign licence is not in English, an International Driving Permit (IDP) may be necessary.

 Can I Rent a Car with a Foreign License?

-Yes, you can rent a car in the UK with a foreign driving license, but there are some conditions to be aware of:
+Yes, you can rent a car in the UK with a foreign driving licence, but there are some conditions to be aware of:

 • Age Limit: Most rental agencies require drivers to be at least 21 years old, and drivers under 25 may face additional fees.

-• License Validity: Your foreign license must be valid during the rental period.
+• License Validity: Your foreign licence must be valid during the rental period.
 You may also be asked to show your passport as additional proof of identity.

 • Insurance Requirements: Rental companies usually offer insurance options, but it’s important to verify if your insurance covers rentals abroad or if you need to purchase insurance through the rental agency.